COVID-19 Vaccine Frequently Asked Questions

 How do I get a COVID-19 vaccine?

-The Licking County Health Department (LCHD) expanded availability for COVID-19 vaccinations by offering the vaccine without an appointment at our walk-in clinics.
+The Licking County Health Department (LCHD) expanded availability for COVID-19 vaccinations by offering vaccines without an appointment at our walk-in clinics.
 Walk-in clinics make it easier for county residents who would like to be vaccinated for protection against COVID-19.

-LCHD now offers the COVID-19 vaccine with no appointment at the health department’s walk-in clinics, located at 675 Price Road in Newark.
+LCHD offers COVID-19 vaccines with no appointment at the health department’s walk-in clinics, located at 675 Price Road in Newark.
 The walk-in clinics are available Monday through Friday, from 8 a.m. to 4 p.m.

-LCHD is currently administering the Pfizer vaccine at our walk-in clinics, which can be given to individuals aged 12 and up.
+LCHD is currently administering the Pfizer vaccine at our walk-in clinics.
+The Pfizer vaccine can be given to individuals aged 12 and up.
 Please bring proof of identification to receive a vaccine.
+LCHD's Walk-In clinic also provides third dose vaccines to immunocompromised individuals.

 Individuals who are homebound may call LCHD at (740) 349-6535 to arrange a COVID-19 vaccination at their home.